Liquidity refers to the ease at which assets can be converted into cash.

 The importance of liquidity

 An investor may need both liquid and illiquid assets.
 You need liquid assets to deal with any unexpected short-term crisis.
-But, illiquid assets may offer greater chance for capital gains and higher yield.
+But, illiquid assets may offer a greater chance for capital gains and higher yield.

-A liquidity ratio refers to the amount of liquid assets to overall assets.
+A liquidity ratio refers to the number of liquid assets to overall assets.
 If a firm is highly liquid – it has a high proportion of assets that can easily be converted to cash to pay off any obligations.

 A low liquidity ratio means a firm has a shortage of liquid assets and may struggle to meet short-term debt obligations.